Upcoming Trips

 Elevation gain: mostly flat!

 Our last day of the Trans Catalina Trail!
 Once you finish this day, you’ll officially be a backpacker, or you’ll have a new trail under your (hip)belt to brag about to your hiking buddies back home.
 The terrain this day is pretty easy.
 It’s mostly flat with the exception of some small hills early on.
 We’ll be hiking back to Two Harbors via a different route from the previous day.
 We will need to leave a little early to catch our ferry back to the mainland.
-Once we take the ferry back to Sand Pedro, we will have a 2 hour drive up to Ventura where we will be staying for the night before our Chanel Islands adventure.
+Once we take the ferry back to Sand Pedro, we will have a 2 hour drive up to Ventura where we will be staying for the night before our Channel Islands adventure.
 You’ll have the chance to shower, do laundry, eat dinner from wherever you please, and grab your food supply for the Channel Islands.
 Each guest will have their own bed in a shared hotel room.

 DAY 7